thulab/iot-benchmark/README.md

 In order to verify the correctness of the database data more efficiently, iotdb-benchmark provides to complete the correctness verification by comparing the data between the two databases.

-Note that before performing this test, please use the regular test mode write (dual database) above to complete the database write.
+Note that before performing this test, please use the regular test mode write (dual database) above to complete the database write, it is currently recommended using the JDBC method

 ### 6.12.1.
 Configure